 In the case of a merger or acquisition, the LIR holding the address space, or the sponsoring LIR of either the transferring or receiving End User, can contact the RIPE NCC using the registry update function in the LIR Portal.

 - The signed by both parties.
 This agreement must be signed by company directors that are legally authorised to sign/act on behalf of the organisation

 - The company name and contact details of both parties

 - Recent company registration papers for both parties

 - Official legal documents issued by a national authority proving that a merger or acquisition has taken place

 Updating the Company Name

-If a member has changed their legal name, this will need to be updated prior to the RIPE NCC processing any transfers.
-To update the company name in our records, the member can send an email to ncc _at_ ripe _dot_ net and include:
+If a RIPE NCC member has changed their legal name, this will need to be updated prior to the RIPE NCC processing any transfers.
+To update the company name in our records, the member can contact the RIPE NCC using the registry update function in the LIR Portal and include: